 Even off-piste, this ski strives to carry over the same carving stability.
 Nordica's True Tip Technology replaces the heavier plastic in the ski tip from previous models with lighter-weight wood.
 We found this contributed to the Enforcer 94's edge-to-edge nimbleness even in unpredictable and nasty snow conditions.
 There is just a little bit more in this package that provides an unmatched carving experience among the skis we tested.

 With a more classic blend of rocker and camber, the Enforcer 94's carving feel was simply unmatched among other skis in this review.
 Coming in at a versatile turn radius of 17.1 meters, we found it supremely intuitive to make shorter SL and longer GS turns.

-The narrow-waisted Enforcer 94 sports the shortest turning radius of any all-mountain ski in this review.
+The narrow-waisted Enforcer 94 sports the shortest turning radius of any all-mountain ski we tested.
 Not only is it a blast to rip quick carves on early-morning hardpack, but this ski remains nimble enough to make quick work of slushy afternoon bumps.